 Behavior Therapy Courses and Classes with Program Information

 Behavior therapy courses are typically part of an advanced degree in this field, but bachelor's degrees are also available at some schools.
-Read on to find out more about behavior therapy courses and certification programs.
+Read on to find out more about behavior therapy courses and program options.

-Behavior therapy courses usually terminate in a master's degree or doctorate in behavior therapy or behavior analysis.
+Behavior therapy courses usually terminate in a master's degree or doctorate in behavior analysis or psychology.
 A bachelor's degree is available for those seeking entry into this field as an assistant behavior analyst or therapist.
 Careers in this field typically require a master's degree, and acceptance in a related academic program is usually required for enrollment in behavior therapy courses.
 Students seeking certification are required to enroll in an accredited program and must complete a combination of academic instruction and clinical experience.

 List of Behavior Therapy Courses